 Thus, the level of TFAs in SDA soybean oil (<1% of total fatty acids) is likely to make only a minor contribution to the overall TFA content of foods in which SDA soybean oil is an ingredient.
 For comparison, the TFA content of five blended edible oils, included in NSWFA's analysis in 2009, reported a range of 0.3 to 3.10 g/100 g of oil.
-In August 2010, Australian CHOICE magazine published data on the nutritional information of commercially available cooking oils11.
-These data are based on analysis conducted by CHOICE.
+In August 2010, Australian CHOICE magazine published data on the nutritional information of commercially available cooking oils15.
+The data are based on analysis conducted by CHOICE.
 Soybean oil was not one of the categories analysed but the TFA content of numerous other cooking oils was published.
 Table 5 shows a summary of the range of TFA content in the oils included in CHOICE's analysis.
 Based on these data, the TFA content of SDA soybean oil is within the TFA range of commercially available cooking oils.
+In addition, soybean oil is not a major component of edible oils in the diet of Australians and New Zealanders (see Application A1018 High oleic acid soybean DP-305423-1).